andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-23-gelfands-algebra-chunk-22-geometric-progression-sums.md

 where $n$ is the number of fractions after the $1$.

 ## Problem 202 - Two Routes to a Formula
-This problem isn't particularly hard to grasp from the solution Geland provides, but it is instructive to examine the two routes, especially the intuitive leaps, that Gelfand shows us to get to the answer.
+This problem isn't particularly hard to grasp from the solution Geland provides, but it is instructive to examine the two routes, especially their intuitive leaps that Gelfand employs to get to the answer.

-Lets start with the first.
+Let's start with the first.
 We'll begin where Gelfand does, with the sum

 $$a + aq + aq^2 + ... + aq^{n - 1}$$